anjatmyers/teamRedProject/README.md

 ## **Running the project**
-* Sign-ins are through Google so user will need a gmail account. * App will be hosted after 1/4/21 and the link will be provided here.
+* Sign-ins are through Google so user will need a gmail account.
+* App will be hosted after 1/4/21 and the link will be provided here.

-## **Team Members**
+## **Team**

 - Ally Deeter - managed APIs and javascript logic
 - Adam MacKinnon - controlled log-in functionality and data storage